General non-linear fragmentation with discontinuous Galerkin methods: Discontinuous Galerkin method

-The terms $T_{\mathrm{frag},1}$, $T_{\mathrm{frag},2}$ and $T_{\mathrm{coag}}$ are calculated analytically with \textsc{Mathematica} before being translated into \texttt{Fortran} and \texttt{C++}.
+where the details of $T_{\mathrm{frag},1}$, $T_{\mathrm{frag},2}$ and $T_{\mathrm{coag}}$ are given in appendix \ref{ap:flux}.
+These terms are calculated analytically with \textsc{Mathematica} before being translated into \texttt{Fortran} and \texttt{C++}.
 The algorithm is written in \texttt{Fortran}/\texttt{C++} and tested against the \textsc{Mathematica} version for accuracy. $T_{\mathrm{frag},1}$, $T_{\mathrm{frag},2}$ and $T_{\mathrm{coag}}$ are precomputed once at the beginning of the algorithm, since they only depend on the chosen mass grid.
 This significantly improves the performance of the time solver, similar to \citet{Lombart2021} and \citet{Lombart2022}.
 In practice, the three terms are stored in arrays with dimensions corresponding to the number of indices they contain.
 Then, the subarrays for index $j$ are multiplied by $g_{l'}^{i'}(\tau)g_l^i(\tau)$ and summed over all elements to obtain the three terms in the right-hand side of Eq.~\ref{eq:flux_num_2}.
 The process is repeated for all $j$ to obtain $F_{\mathrm{frag,c}}[g](x_{j-1/2},\tau)$ for all $x_{j-1/2}$.

+The evaluation of the flux assumes that the collision kernel is a 2D continuous function of mass, which is not always the case for physical problems.
+For instance, the kernel might depend on time through various physical quantities, such as gas temperature.
+The implementation of the physical collision kernel in Sect.~\ref{sec:kernels} requires the use of the differential velocities between grains given by the 3D hydrodynamic code.
+The differential velocity term is a 2D piecewise constant function.
+One approach to couple the DG scheme with the hydrodynamic solver is to compute the integrals with the continuous cross-section, and then multiply by the 2D array for the differential velocity.
+This approximation of the physical kernel is given by